 South Carolina Fire Chief Passes from Mesothelioma but Advocacy Efforts Live

-Charleston (South Carolina) Fire Department Battalion Chief John Winn was a well-respected member of the community, beloved by the residents he served and the firemen he worked alongside.
+Charleston Fire Department Battalion Chief John Winn was a well-respected member of his South Carolina community, beloved by the residents he served and the firemen he worked alongside.

 Unfortunately, Winn and his fellow firemen learned that fire-related diseases can be just as deadly as the fire itself.

 Winn died May 27 from mesothelioma, an asbestos-related disease that results from toxins inhaled during fires.

 The former chief served the fire department for over 34 years.